hgoldfish/qtnetworkng/README.md

 Introduction
 ------------

-QtNetworkgNg is a self-contained coroutine-based network toolkit, like boost::asio but uses concepts of QtNetwork and gevent of Python.
+QtNetworkgNg is a self-contained coroutine-based network toolkit, like boost::asio but uses concepts of QtNetwork and gevent of Python.
 Compare to boost::asio and Qt's QtNetwork, QtNetworkNg has more simpler API.
 As the name suggests, QtNetworkNg requires Qt5 framework.
 For more detail visit:

 [Introduction to QtNetworkNg](docs/intro.rst)